Blog

 All in all, this will help build your subscriber base - and help you stay on top of your readers’ minds.

-Sin #7: you’re not measuring your data
+Sin #7: You’re not measuring your data

 Let’s be honest, tracking analytics efficiently is a struggle for many brands - especially for small businesses.
 Between the 20+ metrics, it can be difficult to know what to concentrate on.